-This Mississippi Mudslide Cake from the Grandbaby Cakes cookbook is a delicious dessert to share with friends and family.
-Layers of chocolate cake, whipped cream, cookie chunks, and more chocolate is a dream come true for chocolate lovers.
+This Mississippi Mudslide Cake is a delicious dessert to share with friends and family.
+Layers of homemade chocolate cake, whipped cream, cookie chunks, and more chocolate is a dream come true for chocolate lovers.

 I have some crazy talented friends.
 My friend Jocelyn, from the Grandbaby Cakes blog, wrote an entire book on cake.
 Big cakes, little cakes, sheet cakes, layer cakes…you name it, it’s in the book.
 And they are good!
 As I flipped through the pages, I kept marking ones I couldn’t wait to try.

 Jocelyn is one of those people that you get around, and you just can’t help getting excited.
 She has a passion and excitement for life that is so contagious.
 I first met Jocelyn at a blog event in the Pillsbury kitchen.

 From the first minute you meet her, she is your best friend.
 She has this way of making you feel so comfortable and loved.
 Since then I have met up with her a few more times at other blog events, and I always look forward to giving her a hug and chatting.